jhartmann/matriclock/README.md

  - Alarm on/off
  - Snooze function
  - Displaying day of week and day of month
- - Displaying temperature (°C or °F) and relative humidity
+ - Displaying temperature (°C or °F) and relative humidity (optional)
  - Display off / standby mode

 ## Software prerequisites and installation
  - Download and install recent Micropython firmware from [micropython.org](https://micropython.org/download/rp2-pico-w/)
- - Download max7219.py from mcauser on [github](https://github.com/mcauser/micropython-max7219)
+ - Download `max7219.py` from mcauser on [github](https://github.com/mcauser/micropython-max7219)
- - Customise config.py to your needs
+ - Customise `config.py` to your needs
  - Set your Raspberry Pi Pico W to Bootloader mode
- - Copy all Python files of this project and max7219.py to it
+ - Copy all Python files of this project and `max7219.py` to it

 ## Parts